Universal Drinking Rules - Hair of the Dog

 1. Misc Cliches

 This is a rule meant to mostly fill in the gaps for the rest of the list of other occurrences that may not happen as often as the rest.
 In all honesty, this will likely become its own list.
-For now, we recommend you to fill in with your own preferences or simple instances when you notice a common occurrence.
+For now, we recommend you fill it in with your own preferences or simple instances when you notice a common occurrence.
 Some starting examples include:

-• a character hangs up the phone without saying good-bye
+a character hangs up the phone without saying “goodbye”

-• a phone number is a 555 number
+a phone number is a 555 number

-• a female character is the object of affection of every male as though they’ve never seen a female before
+a female character is the object of affection of every male as though they’ve never seen a female before

-• someone takes the pulse of another and looks back to the onlookers to just shake their head as a sign that the person is gone.
+someone takes the pulse of another and looks back to the onlookers to just shake their head as a sign that the person is gone

 You get the idea.